sumantabose/sumantabose.github.io/content/page/research.md

 ---
-title: "Research"
+title: "Research" ### the title of the page
+linkTitle: Research ### the entry in the menu
+description: An account of the fake research I pretend to do.
 date: 2018-06-10T22:00:25+08:00
+menu:
-menu: main
+  - main
-slug: research
+  - sidebar
 weight: -260
+slug: research ### the last mile url
 ---

 This page is about research.